corrode/corrode.github.io/content/blog/prototyping/index.md

 Rust allows you to have a solid foundation from the beginning.
 Even the first version is often good enough for production.

-Phew, with that out of the way, let's finally dive into the practical aspects of prototyping in Rust.
+Phew, with that out of the way, let's finally dive into the practical aspects of prototyping in Rust!

 ## What Rust Prototyping Looks Like